thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

 #### 4.1.4 Connect the sensor to the IoT Cloud and check the data with your Bluemix application

   1. Get the Sensor and connect to IoT Cloud (https://developer.ibm.com/recipes/tutorials/connect-a-cc2650-sensortag-to-the-iot-foundations-quickstart/)
+  2. In case you don't have a real Sensor you can use alternative : https://quickstart.internetofthings.ibmcloud.com/iotsensor/ in the upper left corner is the DeviceID you later must use inside Node-RED for the IoT-Node.
   2. Configure the IoT-Node in Node-RED using the given DeviceID
   3. Check the display of the sensor data on http://YOUR_BLUEMIX_APP_URL/map and in CloudantDB